Sisi confident after investment summit; now for the hard part

 "To Egyptian and international partners, if you really want to contribute to developing this country, you must work night and day and, as for the cost, please give us a break," he said in his closing speech at the Sharm El-Sheikh resort, to applause and laughter.

-Corporate giants such as General Electric, Siemens and BP signed major deals, Gulf Arab allies pledged $12.5 billion and top Western officials provided political support for the man who ousted Egypt's first freely elected president.
+Corporate giants such as General Electric (GE.N), Siemens (SIEGn.DE) and BP (BP.L) signed major deals, Gulf Arab allies pledged $12.5 billion and top Western officials provided political support for the man who ousted Egypt's first freely elected president.

 Egypt's prime minister said investment deals worth a total of $36 billion were signed at the summit.
 Including financed projects, and loans, but not the Gulf pledges, this Egypt had secured a total of $60 billion.